Skip to main content

 For the example store, I would not jump straight to Vertex.

-The first serious decision is between native Magento and Avalara.
+The real decision is between native Magento and Avalara.

 If the business only needs to collect in a few states, and tax-exempt customers are a manageable exception rather than a major process, native Magento is the simplest correct implementation path: